fubinf/sedrila/docs/internal_notes.md

 - The instructor checks those tasks, adds checking results into that file, and commits it.
 This commmit is cryptographcally signed.
 - `course.json` is published along with the webpages.
-  It lists all tasks with their dependencies and timevalues and all instructors and their public key fingerprints.
+  It provides course metadata that is needed for operations in the "student" and "instructor" parts of sedrila, such as the list of all tasks with their dependencies and timevalues, the list of all instructors and their public key fingerprints, and a few others.
-- The script that computes the "value earned" effort hours uses `course.json` to
+- The script that computes the "value earned" effort hours
-  - find all `submission.yaml checked` commits that were made by an instructor
+    - finds all `submission.yaml checked` commits that were made by an instructor
     - extract the list of accepted tasks from them, and
-  - tabulate those tasks and compute the sum of their timevalues.
+    - tabulate those tasks and compute the sum of their timevalues (taken from `course.json`).
 - That script can also tabulate what the instructor did not accept, which makes practical a rule that says a task will only count if it gets accepted no later than upon second (or third?) try.
   No such mechanism is implemented so far, though.